cnluokun/cnluokun.github.io/_posts/2015-02-02-grid-movement.md

 ![plot of chunk unnamed-chunk-5](/figures/unnamed-chunk-5-1.png)

 {% highlight r %}
-#round(mIsland,2)

 plot( raster::brick(aReflect), axes=FALSE, main="reflecting movement" )
 {% endhighlight %}

 ![plot of chunk unnamed-chunk-5](/figures/unnamed-chunk-5-2.png)

-{% highlight r %}
-#round(mReflect,2)
-{% endhighlight %}
+You can see that with island movement the legend values decline more indicating population being lost off of the grid.
+With the reflecting movement the legend values decline less (and the decline is due to the population spreading out).
+Over more days with reflecting movement the population approaches an even distribution over the grid.

-I've also modified these movement functions to account for no-go areas and vegetation effects on movement.
+I've now also modified these movement functions to account for no-go areas and vegetation effects on movement.
 I'll describe these in a later post.

+As ever, any comments or suggestions of how this could be done differently are welcome.